NataliaBondarenko/yt-feed-cli/README.md

   -r FILE, --read FILE  File path to a text file containing a list of channel or playlist IDs.
   -n N, --number N      Limit the number of entries in the output.
   -v, --verbose         Display details about the feed and its entries.
   -s FILE, --save FILE  File path to save the results.
-Creates a txt or html file with the given name.
+Creates a txt, html, or json file with the given name.
   -np, --no-print       Skip printing results when saving to a file.
 ```